TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 :php:`ActionController`.
 This variant is characterized by short methods, which are responsible for the control of a single action, the so called `Actions`.
-Let's have a deeper look at a shortened version of the :php:`BlogController`:
+Let's have a deeper look at a shortened version of the :php:`BlogController`.
+Please note that for brevity the doc comments and some methods have been removed.
+Find the full example at :file:`EXT:blog_example/Classes/BlogController.php`:

 .. code-block:: php
    :caption: Classes/BlogController.php